Is Baby Swing Safe For My Newborn?

 As a new mom, you should endeavor to consider factors such as age, style, and size of your baby before purchasing a baby swing.
 If your baby is a sleepless or fussy one, you may find a swing an indispensable baby gear to give yourself a respite, but don’t forget that you should not prolong the time your baby spends in it or abuse it.

-Overall, you’ll find baby swing a safe item for your newborn if you can follow all the tips above strictly.
+Overall, you’ll find newborn swing a safe item if you can follow all the tips above strictly.
 So keep it handy.